+Nonsubstantive Clarifications of the

 PURCHASER ELIGIBILITY CERTIFICATION

 Sale/Loan Pool Number(s): ______________

 The purpose of the Purchaser Eligibility Certification is to identify Prospective Purchasers who are not eligible to purchase assets of failed financial institutions from the Federal Deposit Insurance Corporation under the laws, regulations and policies governing such sales.
 Completion of the Purchaser Eligibility Certification, without modification, is a prerequisite to any such purchase.